ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

           Rank 2

-Notice how only the bitmap on ``rank 1`` is actually a combined bitmap of two individual fluxes.
-This is because both of those fluxes, from heliostats ``AA31`` and ``AA39`` were actually computed on the same rank and since the ranks have not been synchronized yet, each rank only has the information it computed on its own.
+Initially, each rank only has the results it computed locally, since the ranks have not been synchronized yet.
+For example, in rank 1, the bitmap is already the combined flux of heliostats ``AA31`` and ``AA39`` because both were computed on that rank.
+Neither the ray tracing results within each group nor the combined results across groups is available globally at this point.
+To obtain the final bitmap per target, we need to perform an ``all_reduce``.
-Neither the ray tracing results within each group, nor the combined results from each group have been synchronized.
-Therefore, to obtain the final bitmap per target we need to perform an ``all_reduce``.
-One final ``all_reduce`` is sufficient, but for the purpose of this tutorial it is interesting to look at intermediate results and the nested ``all_reduce``.
+In principle, one final ``all_reduce`` is sufficient, but for the purpose of this tutorial, it is interesting to look at intermediate results using a nested ``all_reduce``:

 .. code-block::